Zoo Vision (Everywhere)

 the struggle to be free.

-but look around,
+But look around,

 at the blood-red world,